cass-community/cass-community.github.io/README.md

 #### Data structure details

 Multiple `short_name`s may map to the same `name`.
-For example "datavis" and "dataviz".
+For example "dataviz" and "dataviz".
 This is mostly a convenience for contributors.
 It does complicate the processing that needs to be done to render the information well.

 All occurrences of the same `name` should be accompanied by the same `description` text.
 No guarantees as to which instance will be used.